Shopping Links

 Review

-Macross Plus was one of the most beautiful pieces of animation I've ever seen, and this first soundtrack (of two) captures a diverse cross section of the varied moods of that series.
+Macross Plus is one of the most beautiful pieces of animation I've ever seen, and this first soundtrack (of two) captures a diverse cross section of the varied moods of that series.
 As you might expect from the master composer Yohko Kanno, there are a wide variety of musical genres represented here; several of the tracks would fit perfectly into a classical repertoire, two others are the surreal pop music of Sharon Apple, and then there is Myung's Theme, which almost belongs in a category all its own.